This post may contain affiliate links.

 This kind of marketing also sets decent products up for failure because it raises consumers’ expectations to a level that can’t be met by a topical product, let alone a simple moisturizer!

 Over the last few years, it seems like a lot of brands learned their lesson as consumers became more educated.
 Additionally, brands started moving away from animal-derived ingredients so as to make their products vegetarian and vegan-friendly.
-This gave rise to the next take on collagen creams that we’ll explain next.
+This gave rise to the next take on collagen creams, serums, and masks that we’ll explain next.

 Types of Collagen Creams